lowercasename/beyond-gender-manifesto/section-01.md

 In a utopian mode, our move beyond gender is an efflorescence, hyperlinking to ways of being together.

-We believe that SF, as key means for the fictioning of the otherwise, has an ethical obligation to disrupt the prevailing logics a suffocating now, to instead envision and bring about emancipatory futures, futures which multiply, rather than reduce, our ways of being in (and beyond) the world(s).
+We believe that SF, as key means for the fictioning of the otherwise, has an ethical obligation to disrupt the prevailing logics of a suffocating now, to instead envision and bring about emancipatory futures, futures which multiply, rather than reduce, our ways of being in (and beyond) the world(s).

 ## Science fiction can turn the actuarial gaze of capitalistic control back upon itself.